SimonDarksideJ/monogame.github.io/content/articles/monogame/howto/graphics/HowTo_DynamicallyUpdateVertices.md

 ---
-title: Dynamically Updating Vertex Data
+title: How to Dynamically Update Vertex Data
 description: Describes techniques for dynamically updating vertex data in an MonoGame game.
 ---